MrWhosHack/Universal-Plugin-Manager-With-NotePad-/PRIVACY_POLICY.md

 # Privacy Policy

-Notepad++ Professional does not collect personal data by default.
+Universal Plugin Manager With NotePad++ does not collect personal data by default.

 ## What We Collect
 - No telemetry or analytics are collected by the Software.